exquilibrium/payday2-mods/Berserker Perk Deck/README.txt

 -- Or you can just count from the top to the position of this perk deck

 ### Tweaking this mod ###
+!!!Open the *.lua files with a text editor.
+For example window's default editor (not recommended).
+Highly recommended: Notepad++ or Visual Studio Code to get a cleaner representation of the code.

 Outline on the files:
-- loc_EN.lua >>> localization and in game text description of perk deck
+-### loc_EN.lua ###>>> localization and in game text description of perk deck

-- player.lua >>> contains the logic to make the perks work
+-### player.lua ###>>> contains the logic to make the perks work.
+Edit this only to do major changes or change the percentual decrease of gained Swan Song time

-- skilltree.lua >>> contains the player upgrades of each tier of the perk deck; perk deck costs editable (pdc1-pdc9)
+-### skilltree.lua ###>>> contains the player upgrades of each tier of the perk deck; perk deck costs editable (pdc1-pdc9) If you want to remove the no-armor-regen you can comment out line 21:

+"berserker_armor",

+to

+--"berserker_armor",

+.
+Same applies for other player upgrades.
+Make sure to seperate player upgrades with a comma and don't have a comm after the last player upgrade.

-- upgrades.lua >>> contains the numbers to tweak at; necessary documentation in the file; variables are sorted like the perk deck description at the top
+-### upgrades.lua ###>>> contains the numbers to tweak at; necessary documentation in the file; variables are sorted like the perk deck description at the top